 Contrary to hustle culture ideas, having your email open in a browser tab at all times isn’t actually the best thing for your productivity or mood.

-Scheduling specific time in your workday to manage your emails ensures that you have dedicated time to focus on that task — instead of getting interrupted whenever a new message pops up.
+Scheduling specific time in your day to manage your emails ensures that you have dedicated time to focus on that task — instead of getting interrupted whenever a new message pops up.

 Set Boundaries